Lezlie Deane

-Lezlie Deane (born June 1, 1964) is an American singer, musician, roller derby athlete and actress who has starred in film and television.
+Lezlie Deane is an American singer, musician, roller derby athlete and actress who has starred in film and television.
 She was once best known for her roles in horror films, including 976-EVIL (1988), Girlfriend from Hell (1989) and Freddy's Dead: The Final Nightmare (1991).
 In the 1990s, she was a member of the techno group Fem2Fem.

-Early life and career

-Deane was born Leslie Denise Lonon (the "s" in her first name being a typo by the hospital where she was born), in Corsicana, Texas.
-Aside from her big screen roles, Deane made guest appearances on such television shows as The Bronx Zoo, 21 Jump Street, Hunter, Freddy's Nightmares, Dynasty and Pacific Blue.
-She was also once a member of the Dallas Cowboys Cheerleaders squad, but was fired after six weeks for punching a choreographer.

 Fem2Fem

 In the 1990s, she was recruited by producers Peter Rafelson and Michael Lewis to join the dance-pop group Fem2Fem, and toured Europe and North America as an opening act for Nine Inch Nails and Marilyn Manson.
 Songs from their second album, Animus, generated three top 40 singles, including "Obsession" and "Where Did Love Go", reaching No. 1 on the UK charts.
 Fem2Fem is also remembered for an appearance in Playboy magazine.

 After touring with Nine Inch Nails, Lezlie recorded early demos of her songs with musicians Josh Freese, Danny Lohner and Robin Finck, which would be returned to in later projects.